drshahizan/learn-github/README.md

 Git can be used with a command-line interface, or with a variety of graphical user interfaces (GUIs) that provide a more user-friendly experience.
 Some popular Git GUIs include GitHub Desktop, Sourcetree, and GitKraken.

-Overall, Git is a powerful tool for software developers that facilitates collaboration, version control, and quality control. [**More info...**](/materials/git-intro.md)
+Overall, Git is a powerful tool for software developers that facilitates collaboration, version control, and quality control. [**[More info...]**](/materials/git-intro.md)

 ## 🔗 [GitHub](/materials/github-intro.md)
 GitHub is a web-based platform for software development that uses Git for version control.
 It allows developers to collaborate on projects, share code, and manage their software development workflows.